Sharparam/chatrix/README.md

 Copyright (c) 2016 by Adam Hellberg.

-ratrix is licensed under the [MIT License][license-url], see the file `LICENSE` for more information.
+chatrix is licensed under the [MIT License][license-url], see the file `LICENSE` for more information.

 ## Installation